ClosedXML/ClosedXML/README.md

 # ClosedXML
 [![Build status](https://ci.appveyor.com/api/projects/status/wobbmnlbukxejjgb?svg=true)](https://ci.appveyor.com/project/Pyropace/closedxml)

-          we are in process of moving the project from codeplex to github Documentations to follow

 ClosedXML makes it easier for developers to create Excel 2007/2010 files.
 It provides a nice object oriented way to manipulate the files (similar to VBA) without dealing with the hassles of XML Documents.
 It can be used by any .NET language like C# and Visual Basic (VB).

 ### Install ClosedXML via NuGet